thekalinga/thekalinga.in/about.md

 - [TypeScript](https://www.typescriptlang.org) and
 - [Angular](https://angular.io)

 I am a contributor to open source community too.
-Here are some of my contributions
+Here are some of my contributions.

 #### Open source contributions